 Mock orange (Philadelphus lewisii) is easy to grow.
 I started mine from a root sucker taken from a friend’s huge bush that must be 50 years old.
 It needs space though, it can grow up to 10 feet high and wide and once established, it grows quickly.
 Mock orange is native to the Western US.

 I cannot grow oranges in my garden but I can have a mock orange.
-And in the winter, I often make Tunisian Orange Cake, dreaming of the time when the mock orange will bloom again.
+Actually, I have three.
+I planted two more from cuttings.